top of page

 From the cradle to the grave and beyond, culture is created by information that's learned, filtered, and distributed.
 People store and transmit information by copying, teaching, and learning from the past.
 If you want to build a stronger and more diverse team, it's important to step back and examine where this information came from.
 Individuals and organizations are intertwined with cultural lessons, and opinions need to be examined before they can be changed or expanded upon.

 As a team leader, it's important to challenge your reality, check your privilege, and review your beliefs constantly.
-The ability to see both sides of a situation has been referred to pan-determinism in some literature, and it's an incredibly valuable skill to have.
+The ability to see both sides of a situation has been referred to as pan-determinism in some literature, and it's an incredibly valuable skill to have.
 While every person and culture has intrinsic biases, and human behaviours are the symptom of numerous biological and social conditions, growth which implies change is always possible.

 Understanding your own cultural DNA as well as your team's helps to support and promote real teamwork.
 Learning about the source of your belief systems helps to build integrity, which gives you the courage to stand up, recognize intolerance, and embrace new ways of interacting with the world.
 Whether you own a small local business or manage a large global enterprise, cultural competence is a central aspect of modern team culture.